arb8020/sleeper-draft-llm-agent/worklog.md

 - next: prompt language models to choose a player
 - needed to get data for the language model
 - used the sleeper data - way too many rows (2600??)
+- sleeper data very convenient, will just drop you all the data no questions or pagination
 - dropped all inactive players
 - realized just adp/etc maybe is incomplete info + doesn’t take advantage of language model
+- nfl fantasy api was a pain so i gave up
 - found api for espn fantasy, extracted season outlook blurbs
+- had to do some pagination but nothing crazy
 - fullnames were different, had to manually create mapping for some players (hollywood/marquise brown)
 - got final dataframe
 - had models create cheatsheet for themselves off of the data csv, to use with dataframe